AcademySoftwareFoundation/rez/README.md

 # ![rez](media/rez_banner_256.png)

 Rez is a cross-platform software package management API and set of tools.
-Rez can build and install packages, and resolve environments at runtime that use a dependency resolution algorithm to avoid version conflicts.
+Rez can build and install packages, and resolve environments at runtime using use a dependency resolution algorithm to avoid version conflicts.
 Both third party and internally developed packages can be made into Rez packages, and any kind of package (python, compiled, etc) is supported.